Thewbi/neorv32/README.md

 vvaddint32:
 	vsetvli t0, a0, e32, ta, ma 	# Set vector length based on 32-bit vectors. t0 contains the amount of elements that will be processed

-	vle32.v v0, (a1) 				# Get first vector
+	vle32.v v0, (a1) 				# Load for first vector

 		# can I move these two instructions up over vle32.v ???
 		sub a0, a0, t0 				# Decrement number of elements that still need processing.
 									# t0 is the result of vsetvli.
 It is the amount of elements processed this iteration
 		slli t0, t0, 2 				# Multiply number done by 4 bytes (= 32 bit integer) because of SEW=e32

-		add a1, a1, t0 				# Bump pointer for first vector
+		add a1, a1, t0 				# Increment/Advance pointer for first vector

-	vle32.v v1, (a2) 				# Get second vector
+	vle32.v v1, (a2) 				# Load for second vector
-		add a2, a2, t0 				# Bump pointer for second vector
+		add a2, a2, t0 				# Increment/Advance pointer for second vector

 	vadd.vv v2, v0, v1 			    # Sum vectors

-	vse32.v v2, (a3) 				# Store result
+	vse32.v v2, (a3) 				# Store result back to memory
-		add a3, a3, t0 				# Bump pointer
+		add a3, a3, t0 				# Increment/Advance pointer for destination

-		bnez a0, vvaddint32 		# Loop back
+		bnez a0, vvaddint32 		# Loop back to the beginning of the for loop
+                                    # if the element count is not zero.
+Otherwise
+                                    # continue with the ret instruction

-		ret 						# Finished
+		ret 						# Finished with the function
 ```

-No further explanation is given other that all the instructions outlined above are visible in code executing exactly the purpose that has been described.
-A for loop that contains a vsetvli instruction and a load, execute, store pattern each iteration is implemented, exactly as the strip-mining workflow dictates it.
+All the instructions outlined above are visible in code executing exactly the purpose that has been described.
+A for loop that contains a vsetvli instruction as well as a load, execute, store pattern in each iteration of the loop is implemented, exactly as the strip-mining workflow dictates it.
 I hope that the code does make sense somewhat now that the principle has been explained.

 RVV was designed around this concept of strip-mining and to provide a simple workflow for it: